AnthonyChiavelli/VisualGit/README.md

 All actions taken on the git repository via the Canvas or Dashboard are logged and displayed, so the user can see how to accomplish the same amazing feats via the command line.
 We believe that by providing users with a rich set of information about their repository, allowing them to interact intuitively with it, and animating those interactions while simultaneously showing the underlying git commands, we can ease the learning curve of git.

+VisualGit is a free, open-source project.
+If you're interested in contributing, please check out the [Contributions](https://github.com/AnthonyReid99/VisualGit#contributions) section below.

 Requirements
 ============
 - [Python 3.4.0](https://www.python.org/download/releases/3.4.0/) (updating to [3.4.1](https://www.python.org/download/releases/3.4.1/) soon)